PHPCSStandards/PHPCSUtils/README.md

 #### Q: Any other problematic PHPCS versions?

-A: Well, the arrow function backfill which was added in PHPCS 3.5.3 is still causing problems.
+A: Well, the arrow function backfill which was added in PHPCS 3.5.3 may still cause problems.
 In a very limited set of circumstances, it will even hang the Tokenizer.
-A fix for [one particular such problem](https://github.com/squizlabs/php_codesniffer/issues/2926) has been committed to `master`, but is not (yet) in a released version.
-It is expected to be released in PHP_CodeSniffer 3.5.6.
+A fix for [one particular such problem](https://github.com/squizlabs/php_codesniffer/issues/2926) was committed upstream and released in PHP_CodeSniffer 3.5.6, but there is no guarantee that all issues have been found.

 As the Tokenizer hanging is a problem unrelated to PHPCSUtils and not something which can be mitigated from within PHPCSUtils in any conceivable way, PHPCSUtils won't block installation in combination with PHPCS 3.5.4 and 3.5.5.